 As part of this collaboration, we will be hosting a permanent archive on the Light Grey Art Lab gallery site, celebrating the work created by the artists-in-residence during the residency program.
 We look forward to documenting and sharing process, sketches, and experimentation that came out of our time together.
 This includes artwork created while on our trip, as well as artwork created before that was inspired by your mini-thesis proposal.

 We will also be hosting a series of podcasts created during our stay that feature audio-diaries and reflections of the participants, which we will ask you to be a part of while we travel.
 These will be shared on the internet as well in the hopes that we may share our experiences with our own communities and those beyond our reach.

 Additionally, Light Grey Art Lab will be hosting an exhibition in the Minneapolis gallery space in coordination with the completion of the projects produced by the artists-in-residence during the summer of 2021.

 As creative forces, we may be able to learn and be inspired by each other in ways we may never have before.

 As innovators and instructors, we have the ability to experience this landscape like many people can not, through physical and artistic exploration as well as reflection through our creative and academic work.

 We hope you can join us for this year's Norway Residency Program.
 To apply, please submit the application form at the top of the page and we will email you within several weeks of receiving your application.
-The final date to submit an application is August 15th, 2018.
-We will be notifying all applicants of their status before September 30th and publicly announce our artist-in-residence list at that time for the 2019 residency program.
+The final date to submit an application August 15th, 2019.
+We will be notifying all applicants of their status before September 15th and publicly announce our artist-in-residence list at that time for the 2020 residency program.

 Thank you in advance for your interest.
 Please let us know if you have any questions about the experience, or anything else and we would be happy to accommodate.